simplyequipped/pyjs8call/README.md

     **NOTE:** When installing JS8Call on Windows be sure to select the option to add JS8Call to the PATH variable during the installation process.
 This will allow *pyjs8call* to locate the JS8Call executable.

     **NOTE:** When installing JS8Call on MacOS be sure to read the readme file included in the dmg image for information on the fix for the JS8Call shared memory error.
-The following directory must also be added to the PATH variable to allow *pyjs8call* to locate the JS8Call executable: /Applications/js8call.app/Contents/MacOS
+The following directory must also be added to the PATH variable to allow *pyjs8call* to locate the JS8Call executable: `/Applications/js8call.app/Contents/MacOS`

-    **NOTE:** When using a QRPLabs QDX tranceiver on Linux consider masking the ModemManager service to prevent CAT control dropouts.
+    **NOTE:** When using a QRPLabs QDX tranceiver on Linux, consider masking the ModemManager service using the below commands to prevent CAT control dropouts (aka rig control errors).
 See [this post from QRPLabs](https://groups.io/g/QRPLabs/topic/87048220#74634) for more information.
+    ```
+    sudo systemctl stop ModemManager.service
+    sudo systemctl mask ModemManager.service
+    ```

     &nbsp;